Skip to main content

 Step 2: Review Meetings

-Start Claude Code and give it the task:
+Start Claude Code with the task:

 1. Calls list_transcripts with fromDate filter, paginating in batches of 50